Zukaritasu/notepadpp_rpc/README.md

 # Discord Rich Presence for Notepad++

-Shows in discord the file that is currently being edited in Nopetad++.
-Every time a file is opened, closed or changed to another file the presence is updated.
-In the event that the Notepad++ window is closed or the plugin is uninstalled, the presence will disappear
+Shows in Discord the file that is currently being edited in Notepad++.
+Every time you open, close, save changes, or switch from one file to another, the presence is updated.
+In case the Notepad++ window is closed, the plugin is uninstalled or disabled from the options, the presence will disappear

 ## Installation

-To add the plugin to Notepad++ you must download the compressed file and in the path **C:\Program Files\Notepad++\plugins** you must create a folder with the same name as the compressed file **C:\Program Files\Notepad++\plugins\DiscordRPC** and paste the content into that folder.
+To add the plugin to Notepad++, you need to download the zipped file based on your system architecture and in the following path
+ * **C:\Program Files\Notepad++\plugins** or
+ * **C:\Program Files (x86)\Notepad++\plugins**

+You need to create a folder named DiscordRPC
+* **C:\Program Files\Notepad++\plugins\DiscordRPC**

+And paste the content into that folder.
 If you had Notepad++ open then you should close it and open it again and check if it shows in your profile

 ![](./sample_rpc.png)

-At the moment the plugin will not appear in the official Notepad++ plugin list

 ## Discord SDK Information